arosenfeld/immunedb/docs/database.rst

 Directly Querying the Database
 ==============================
-SLDB is backed by a MySQL database that can be queried directly to gather information, bypassing the Python API.
+AIRRDB is backed by a MySQL database that can be queried directly to gather information, bypassing the Python API.

 Accessing the Database
 ----------------------
 There are many ways to access the database directly.
-The two introduced here are directly through MySQL or using ``sldb_sql`` which simply wraps a call to MySQL.
+The two introduced here are directly through MySQL or using ``airrdb_sql`` which simply wraps a call to MySQL.

 Directly with MySQL
 ^^^^^^^^^^^^^^^^^^^

-From the command line, you may access an SLDB database ``DATABASE`` from user ``USERNAME`` with:
+From the command line, you may access an AIRRDB database ``DATABASE`` from user ``USERNAME`` with:

 .. code-block:: bash